easytarget/esp32-cam-webserver/README.md

 * Investigate using SD card to capture images
 * Implement OTA and a better network stack for remembering multiple AP's, auto-config etc.
   * **Basic OTA is Done**, see the `NoFace` branch.
-  * Advanced (web upload) OTA might be nice to have is possible
+  * Advanced (web upload) OTA might be nice to have if possible
   * For the Network setup I want to implement https://github.com/Hieromon/AutoConnect
 * UI Skinning/Theming
 * OSD